-\ Market shares and customer numbers: based on own estimates and latest available data.
+Market shares and customer numbers: based on own estimates and latest available data.
 For bank products: average estimated market share for loans and deposits.
 For life insurance: based on premiums.

 In the Central and Eastern European region, the Group focuses on four home countries, being the Czech Republic, the Slovak Republic, Hungary and Bulgaria.
-The main Central and Eastern European entities of the Group in those home markets are United Bulgarian Bank, KBC Bank Bulgaria (ex-Raiffeisenbank Bulgaria, acquired in 2022) and DZI Insurance in Bulgaria, ČSOB and ČSOB Poist'ovna in the Slovak Republic, ČSOB and ČSOB Pojist'ovna in the Czech Republic, and K&H Bank and K&H Insurance in Hungary.
+The main Central and Eastern European entities of the Group in those home markets are United Bulgarian Bank (ex-Raiffeisenbank Bulgaria, acquired in 2022) and DZI Insurance in Bulgaria, ČSOB and ČSOB Poist'ovna in the Slovak Republic, ČSOB and ČSOB Pojist'ovna in the Czech Republic, and K&H Bank and K&H Insurance in Hungary.
 The group reached agreement with NN in February 2021 to acquire its Bulgarian pension and life insurance businesses, a move that will enable it to further consolidate its position on its Bulgarian home market.
 That acquisition was completed in July 2021.
 In November 2021, KBC reached agreement on another acquisition in Bulgaria: Raiffeisenbank (Bulgaria), a universal bank in Bulgaria offering private individuals, SMEs and business clients a full range of banking, asset management, leasing and insurance services.
-Upon completion of the transaction (in July 2022, and hence included in the table above) the plan is to merge Raiffeisenbank (Bulgaria) and UBB.
+The transaction was completed in July 2022.
 The acquisition will also create ample opportunity for insurance cross-selling with DZI.
+The legal merger between Raiffeisenbank (Bulgaria) and the Group's existing banking subsidiary United Bulgarian Bank was effected in April 2023.